MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/writing-an-mbbcx-client-driver.md

 INF files for MBBCx client drivers are the same as other NetAdapterCx client drivers.
 For more information, see [INF files for NetAdapterCx client drivers](inf-files-for-netadaptercx-client-drivers.md).

-Following the [Universal guidance](../install/using-a-universal-inf-file.md) to develop the inf files to meet the Universal requirement.
+Follow the [Universal guidance](../install/using-a-universal-inf-file.md) to ensure that the INF files meet the Universal requirements.

 ## Initialize the device